 To understand the nature of fresh hops, you must understand the hop harvest and the way hops are processed.
 This explanation is based on my experience at Loftus Ranches, one of the big hop farms near Yakima.
 The bines are cut from their roots and within minutes are rushed off to the processing facility.
 Typically, once the bine is cut from the earth, it’s hard to imagine it taking more than 30 minutes to get it to the processing facility.

-Above – a mountain of dried hop cones.
+Above – a mountain of freshly dried hop cones.

 Understand that when I say “processed hops” I am not insinuating anything negative.
 Processing hops is good.
 There is nothing artificial or unnatural added.
 It is just a matter of preserving the hops so they can be used all year.
 Cheers to that.

 Some hops are intercepted between the field and the kiln.
-Instead of going to a kiln for drying, they are sent to breweries while they are still wet.
-Here in Washington, our brewers often drive over to the hop fields and get the hops themselves.
-Hop brokers in Yakima regularly package fresh hops and ship them via FedEx overnight to breweries around the world.
+Instead of going to a kiln, they are sent to breweries while they are still wet.
+Here in the Northwest, our brewers often drive to the hop fields and get the hops themselves.
+Hop brokers in Yakima regularly package fresh hops and ship them overnight to breweries around the world.

 Remember, most people define a fresh hop beer as one made using hops that are less than 24 hours off the bine.
-Given that 75 percent of the nation’s hops are grown in the Yakima Valley, our local brewers have an advantage when it comes to brewing fresh hop beers.
+Given that 75 percent of the nation’s hops are grown in the Yakima Valley, and (for the most part) the other 25 percent are grown in the Willamette Valley, our local brewers have an advantage when it comes to brewing fresh hop beers.

 Brewing With Fresh Hops